 Image credit: Hanwoori | Facebook

 This sizzling Korean BBQ buffet in Brisbane's CBD has two options for your buffet dining pleasure.
-First up is their weekday lunch buffet, where you can eat your way through an endless selection of Korean hot foods like spring rolls, stir fries and and bulgogi alongside ready-to-eat meats, sides, soups and more, all for just $35pp.
+First up is their weekday lunch buffet, where you can eat your way through an endless selection of Korean hot foods like spring rolls, stir fries and and bulgogi alongside ready-to-eat meats, sides, soups and more, all for just $45pp.
 What they're famed for though, is their DIY Korean BBQ, where you load up your plate with as many vegetables and meats as you can handle and then cook it up yourself in one of the greatest interactive dining experiences since you made your own playdough.
 Hanwoori’s particular buffet of barbecueables is UNLIMITED and will only set you back $55 for dinner Monday to Thursday and $58 on the weekends.

 Yum Cha Cuisine

-Westfield Mt Gravatt, Upper Mount Gravatt
+Westfield Garden City, Upper Mount Gravatt

 Image credit: Yum Cha Cuisine | Facebook